 - Combine kosher salt and brown sugar in a small bowl.
 Place trout in a glass baking dish and coat the inside and outside with salt/sugar mixture.

 - Rinse trout and pat dry with paper towels.
-Prop body cavity open with some longer wood chips.
+Prop the body cavity open with some longer wood chips or toothpicks.
 Place trout on a cooling rack on top of a sheet pan.
-Refrigerate uncovered for 2-3 hours.
+Refrigerate uncovered for 3-24 hours.
+The longer the drying time, the more the smoke will adhere to the fish.

 - Soak wood chips for at least 15 minutes before using.